dillionlim/advent-of-code-2024/src/day_20/explanation.md

 Due to the high constant factor of checking all squares in a 20 manhattan distance radius, we can have an alternative solution.
 We simply check all pairs of starting skip square $(x_1, y_1)$ and the ending skip square $(x_2, y_2)$ on the path, and check if both conditions above are satisfied.
 This, in practice, gives a lower runtime than the solution in part A for large distances.

+We can optimize this further by noting that the first 100 squares from the current square will never yield a skip distance less than 100, so we can skip it.
+Furthermore, if a current pair of skip squares has a manhattan distance that is more than 20, we also note that the next skip distance - 20 squares will also never be valid.
+So, we can skip these set of squares.
+In practice, this gives about a 10 times constant time factor speedup.

 ### Code Complexity

 **Time Complexity:** $O(N \times M + P^2)$